 If you are installing a new screen or making a screen repair to a metal-frame screen or a screen door, you will need a special tool used to install the vinyl cord, or spline, that secures the screen inside the channel of the screen frame.
-This tool is called, simply enough, a screen installation tool.
-It's also called a screen rolling tool or a spline roller.
+This tool is called, simply enough, a screen installation tool, a screen rolling tool, or a spline roller.
 You cannot use this on a wooden frame screen.

 Why You Need a Spline Roller

 A spline roller may be a uni-tasker (a tool that has only one job), but it's one of those tools that makes an easy job easy.
 And if you don't have one, that easy job is sure to turn into a comedy of errors (and swearing).
 A standard spline roller consists of a wooden handle with a metal wheel on each end.
 The wheels appear identical at a glance, but close inspection reveals that one has a thin, flat edge (this is the convex wheel) and the other has a grooved edge (this is the concave wheel).

 The concave wheel is used only with a metal screen, to push the new screen into the channel of the screen frame before you install the spline.
 You have to pre-shape the screen into the channel so that the spline will go in willingly.
 The convex wheel is used to press the spline—with screen beneath it—into the channel.
 With fiberglass screen, you can do this in one motion; no pre-shaping is necessary.